 How Greed Destroys Traders in the Option Market

-The option market attracts traders because of its fast-moving nature and the possibility of generating high returns with small capital.
-Every day, thousands of traders enter the market hoping to make quick profits through option buying and short-term trading.
-Social media screenshots showing massive gains create excitement and make option trading look easy and highly rewarding.
+The option market attracts many traders because it offers the chance to make big profits with small capital.
+Every day, thousands of traders enter the market hoping to earn quick money through option buying and short-term trading.

 What Is Greed in Option Trading?

-Greed in option trading means the uncontrollable desire to make bigger and faster profits without properly thinking about risk.
-A greedy trader becomes obsessed with profit potential and slowly ignores discipline and emotional control.
+Greed in option trading means wanting bigger and faster profits without properly thinking about risk.

 Greed usually starts very small.
-A trader makes one or two profitable trades and suddenly begins expecting huge returns regularly.
-Instead of focusing on consistency, they start chasing excitement and unrealistic profits.
+A trader makes a few profitable trades and suddenly starts expecting huge profits regularly.

 A trader controlled by greed often:

-- Holds profitable trades too long
+- Holds profitable trades for too long

 - Increases quantity aggressively